 - Mama Santa Parrillada – arguably the best steakhouse in Sabaneta.

-In addition, we included Mama Santa Parrillada in our list of the 10 best steakhouses in Medellín and the Aburrá Valley.
+In addition, we included Mama Santa Parrillada in our list of the 12 best steakhouses in Medellín and the Aburrá Valley.
+Furthermore, we included this steakhouse in our list of the 14 best restaurants in Sabaneta,

 The Bottom Line: Mama Santa Parrillada